 Long Term: permanent damage to blood vessels of the heart and brain, high blood pressure, damage to the liver, kidney and lungs, strong psychological dependence, depression, brain damage, stroke, and epilepsy.

 The Health & Wellness Hub has a variety of resource materials, handouts, display boards, and Peer Educator staff to help guide students, families, and staff through questions, choices, and issues regarding alcohol and other drugs.

 Peer Educators are UND students who are committed to a campus social environment that provides low-risk choices for students and promotes and reflects the attitudes, behaviors and values of a healthy lifestyle.
-The Peer Educators are trained to facilitated on-campus workshops about alcohol and other drugs.
+The Peer Educators are trained to facilitate on-campus workshops about alcohol and other drugs.
 They also conduct one-to-one assessments of personal alcohol use, implement preventative and alternative programs, conduct media campaigns, and disseminate information on a wide variety of health topics.

 Student Health Services

 Student Health Services is here for you not just for the common cold, they want to talk to you about alcohol & other drug use too.
-They provided information on alcohol and other substance use to students in conjunction with clinic visits when appropriate.
+They provide information on alcohol and other substance use to students in conjunction with clinic visits, when appropriate.
 Students are screened for high risk alcohol use as a part of their men's or women's health exam and referrals are made to the University Counseling Center and other appropriate providers when further assessment, counseling, or treatment is needed or requested.

 Sometimes a physician is who we trust most.
 Don't be afraid to set up an appointment at Student Health Services to talk about alcohol and other drug use.
 They are happy to help and are trained specifically in the health needs of college students.